 As a frontier zone until 1990, Sinemorets was fairly unknown and rarely visited, until just a couple decades ago.
 Nevertheless, we constantly find traces of its millenium-old existence.

-One of the famous thracians that lived in Strandja was Orpheus – maybe a mythical hero, but the countless songs and legends praising his lifetime and deeds seem twice more real as you visit the ancient Thracian sanctuaries and listen to the bird-songs in Strandja.
+One of the famous thracians that lived in Strandzha was Orpheus – maybe a mythical hero, but the countless songs and legends praising his lifetime and deeds seem twice more real as you visit the ancient Thracian sanctuaries and listen to the bird-songs in Strandzha.

-- A burial mount close to Veleka Beach revealed the Sinemorets Treasure – almost 200 coins, gold jewellery and ceramics from III - IV century A.D.
+- Sinemorets Treasure – almost 200 coins, gold jewellery and ceramics from III - IV century A.D.

 - A similar treasure was discovered in the nearby village of Brodilovo.